niklasramo/eventti/README.md

 // -> foo 2
 ```

-#### dedupe: "update"
+### dedupe: "update"

-When the dedupe is set to "update" the existing listener (matching the id) will be replaced with new listener while keeping the listener at the same index in the listener queue.
+When `dedupe` is set to "update" the existing listener (matching the id) will be replaced with new listener while keeping the listener at the same index in the listener queue.

 ```ts
 import { Emitter, EmitterDedupe } from 'eventti';